Thomas Heslin: Early life

 One of seven children, Thomas Heslin was born on April 17, 1847, in Killoe, County Longford, to Patrick and Catherine (née Hughes) Heslin.
 Upon the completion of his classical studies in Granard, Ireland, he came to the United States at the invitation of Archbishop Jean-Marie Odin in 1863.
 Heslin then studied theology and philosophy under the Lazarists at diocesan seminary of New Orleans.
 Too young to receive ordination, he taught at Jefferson College for several years.

 Priesthood

-Heslin was ordained to the priesthood for the Diocese of St. Louis by Bishop John Quinlan on September 8, 1869.
-He then served as a curate at the Cathedral of St. Louis for a month, when he was transferred to St. Vincent de Paul Church and later to St. Patrick's Church.
+Heslin was ordained to the priesthood for the Archdiocese of St. Louis in Mobile, Alabama, by Bishop John Quinlan on September 8, 1869.
+After his ordination, the archdiocese assigned Heslin as a curate at the Cathedral of St. Louis Parish in St. Louis, Missouri, for a month.
+He was then transferred to St. Vincent de Paul Parish and later to St. Patrick's Parish, both in St. Louis.
 From 1874 to 1889, he was pastor of St. Michael's Church in New Orleans.

 Bishop of Natchez

-On March 29, 1889, Heslin was appointed the fifth Bishop of the Diocese of Natchez by Pope Leo XIII.
-He received his episcopal consecration on June 18, 1889, from Archbishop Francis Janssens, with Bishops Edward Fitzgerald and Anthony Durier serving as co-consecrators.
+On March 29, 1889, Heslin was appointed the fifth bishop of Natchez by Pope Leo XIII.
+He received his episcopal consecration at St. Louis Cathedral in New Orleans on June 18, 1889, from Archbishop Francis Janssens, with Bishops Edward Fitzgerald and Anthony Durier serving as co-consecrators.

 Thomas Heslin died in Natchez, Mississippi, on February 22, 1911, at age 65.